 Our primary and most advanced asset is the 25% carried Joint Venture interest in the Schaft Creek project which hosts one of the largest undeveloped polymetallic porphyry copper deposits in North America.
-Since 2013, Teck Resources Limited as operator of the Schaft Creek Joint Venture has reviewed a number of the major components of the 2013 Schaft Creek Feasibility Study leading to a re-model of the resource in the Schaft Creek deposit.
-The re-model will provide the Schaft Creek Joint Venture the opportunity to update the input parameters required to assess the economic viability of the Schaft Creek project.
+Since 2013, Teck Resources Limited; the operator of the Schaft Creek Joint Venture has funded approximately $20 million on field programs, desktop studies, reviewed the major components of the 2013 Schaft Creek Feasibility Study and collected additional technical information from the project.

 Since the date of the 2013 Schaft Creek Feasibility Study, a significant number of the input parameters of the 2013 Schaft Creek Feasibility Study have changed significantly.
 Some of these changes could have a significant effect on the results and conclusions of the 2013 Schaft Creek Feasibility Study.
 The Reader is cautioned that the results of the 2013 Schaft Creek Feasibility Study may not be achieved.